Human Seminal Vesicles: Structure, Function, and Common Diseases

 Human seminal vesicles: structure and function

-The seminal vesicles play a major role in the production of semen.
+The seminal vesicles play a major role in semen production.

 9. Possible diseases in the seminal vesicles

-Human seminal vesicles can be affected by the following diseases:
+Human seminal vesicles can be affected by the following conditions:

 Human seminal vesicles: structure and function